FriendsAtDawn/red/content/posts/to-cantor.md

   name = "Hugo Authors"
 +++

-Oh Cantor, Cantor,
+O Cantor, Cantor,
-bitter pale Cantor,
+O bitter pale Cantor,
-you pale ascetic,
+you pale as chalk 'cetic,
-your twist was epic,
+your twist was just epic,
 so I live in silence,
 in sadness I crave,
-all for that book,
+because you wrote book,
-you wrote and I read.
+because I was read.